-Keep walking, however, and take a left after Oxford Road train station and you’ll come to Cornerhouse, the arts centre which closed in spring 2015 – and promptly reopened in a £25m, purpose-built arts centre called HOME close by.
+Keep walking, however, then take a left after Oxford Road train station and you’ll come to HOME; a purpose-built centre for contemporary art, theatre and film.

-Manchester city centre is as culturally rich as our immediate neighbourhood.
-At its heart sits Manchester Art Gallery, whose incredible Victorian collections are matched by exciting contemporary exhibitions, while just across the road is the stunning Central Library, which opened in early 2014 after a £50m refurbishment.
+Manchester city centre is our immediate neighbourhood and as culturally rich.
+At its heart sits Manchester Art Gallery, whose incredible Victorian collections are matched by exciting contemporary exhibitions, while just across the road is the stunning Central Library.
 Nearby you’ll find the Bridgewater Hall, a purpose-built concert venue that’s home to the Hallé Orchestra, and the Royal Exchange Theatre.

-Museums and galleries in the city come in all shapes and sizes, from the small (Castlefield Gallery) to the hugely popular (National Football Museum and MOSI), with specialist venues such as the People’s History Museum, Manchester Jewish Museum and the Craft and Design Centre tucked in between.
+Museums and galleries in the city come in all shapes and sizes, from the small (Castlefield Gallery) to the hugely popular (National Football Museum and MOSI), with specialist venues such as the People’s History Museum, Centre for Chinese Contemporary Art (CFCCA), Manchester Jewish Museum and the Craft and Design Centre tucked in between.

 That’s not all.
 Manchester’s waterfront – The Quays – is just ten minutes away by tram and home to BBC North, the BBC Philharmonic and The Lowry, as well as one of top 10 buildings of the last century (according to the Rough Guide), the Daniel Libeskind-designed IWM North.
 The grand sweep of the Manchester Ship Canal cuts through The Quays, providing a dramatic backdrop to both its rated museums and a series of major public art commissions and performances from Quays Culture.